nezhar/skeleton-angular/README.md

 * Run the test suite: `docker-compose run --rm node "npm run test"`
 * Run `docker-compose run --rm node "ng generate component module/component"` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`

+### Adding screens

+Screens are regular Angular components which follow some internal established conventions:

+* They are declared inside a screens module and not exported, so they are used only inside the module *

 ## Instructions for project

 * Follow the Anexia coding conventions for JavaScript